martinpihrt/OSPy-plugins/README.md

 GitHub Actions runs the OSPy test suite on every push and pull request to `beta` or `master`.
-The tested plug-in revision is checked against both the OSPy `master` and OSPy `beta` branches on Python 3.11.
-Both jobs should pass before a beta change is promoted to the stable channel.
+The tested plug-in revision is checked against both the OSPy `master` and OSPy `beta` branches on Python 3.11 and Python 3.14.
+All four jobs must pass before a beta change is promoted to the stable channel.
+Python 3.11 remains the Raspberry Pi OS Bookworm baseline and Python 3.14 verifies compatibility with the latest stable Python feature release.

 These programs are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details. http://opensource.org/licenses/gpl-3.0.html